Effective Date: July 28, 2021 Download PDF

 To qualify for admission to the Pre-Registration Phase of the Real Estate Salesperson Program, an applicant must have obtained a Canadian secondary school diploma or GED certificate.

 The RECO Registrar has the authority to grant an exemption for a program component in the Real Estate Salesperson Program based on an educational equivalency.
-If a learner believes their educational background and/or work experience is equivalent to any program component, the learner may apply to RECO for an Educational Equivalency Assessment.
+If a learner believes their educational background is equivalent to any program component, the learner may apply to RECO for an Education Equivalency Assessment.
+For more information about the Education Equivalency Assessment (EEA) process visit RECO.

 Acceptable Equivalency Credentials